Department Chair: 1991-1997

 Location: Searle 226/ TAAC 31

-Affiliations: Senior Fellow, Computation Institute; Founding Co-Director, Energy Policy Institute; Harris School of Public Policy
+Affiliations: Senior Fellow, Computation Institute; Founding Co-Director, Energy Policy Institute; Faculty, Harris School of Public Policy

-Theoretical physics, fluid and plasma dynamics; solar physics; high-energy astrophysics Professor Rosner is the past Director of the Argonne National Laboratory.
-He is also the William E. Wrather Distinguished Service Professor, Departments of Astronomy and Astrophysics, and Physics, Enrico Fermi Institute, and the College; Senior Fellow, Computation Institute (CI)
+Theoretical physics, fluid and plasma dynamics; solar physics; high-energy astrophysics Professor Rosner was Chief Scientist and then Director of the Argonne National Laboratory.
+He is currently the William E. Wrather Distinguished Service Professor, Departments of Astronomy and Astrophysics, and Physics, Enrico Fermi Institute, the Harris School of Public Policy Studies, and the College; and a Senior Fellow in the Computation Institute (CI)

 Publications: ADS | arXiv | inSPIRE